 - Do you suffer constant headaches?

-- Do often suffer catarrh or nasal congestion?
+- Do you often suffer catarrh or nasal congestion?

 - Do you suffer from dizziness or poor balance?